filecoin-project/devgrants/open-grant-proposals/meson.md

 # Project Description
 Filecoin&IPFS focus on distributed storage, but there are many limitations when it comes to nowadays's popular applications like video streaming, gaming, etc.
-Because popular applications often require high bandwidth in file transmission besides the file storage capacitance.
-But Filecoin&IPFS only focus on storage capacitance.
+Because popular applications often require high bandwidth in file transmission besides the file storage capacity.
+But Filecoin&IPFS only focus on storage capacity.
 We are building a project called 'meson' which is a distributed file acceleration cache layer over Filecoin&IPFS.
 Meson is the layer2 that increases the whole bandwidth over Filecoin&IPFS, and it caches the hot files from Filecoin&IPFS globally.

 ## Value
-According to the market, a popular application called 'tiktok' spends billions on file transmission each year.[CDN] Currently, Filecoin&IPFS network has a lot of storage capacitance, but files stored on the network are not efficiently used.
-Meson will bring down the cost of file transmission while using Filecoin &IPFS and bring Filecoin & IPFS into real commercial applications.
+According to the market, a popular application called 'tiktok' spends billions on file transmission each year.[CDN] Currently, Filecoin&IPFS network has a lot of storage capacity, but files stored on the network are not efficiently used.
+Meson will bring down the cost of file transmission while using Filecoin &IPFS and bring Filecoin&IPFS into real commercial applications.

 ### What are the benefits to getting this right?